telerik/blazor-docs/components/grid/templates/column-chooser.md

 The `Column Chooser Template` lets you control the rendering of the [ColumnChooser]({%slug grid-column-menu%}#column-chooser).
 It exposes a `context` object that contains a List of all columns in the Grid.

->note When the Template is setup the list of columns, rendered by default, would not be present.
+When the Template is setup the list of columns, rendered by default, would not be present.

 >caption Use the Template to provide custom rendering